Mary A. Sentich, Girard, Ohio

 In her free time Mary enjoyed bowling, playing cards, attending bingo and visiting the casino.
 Mary was an avid fan of the Cleveland Guardians and Cleveland Cavaliers.

-She leaves to cherish her memory a daughter, Linda (Jim) McKernan of Girard with whom she made her home; a son-in-law, Robert (Bev) Heasley of North Carolina and a sister Barbara (Bob) Kuzman of Girard.
-Mary enjoyed and will be missed by her five grandchildren, Jim, Robin, Heather, Allison, Suzanne and 11 great-grandchildren.
+She leaves to cherish her memory a daughter, Linda (Jim) McKernan of Girard, with whom she made her home; a son-in-law, Robert (Bev) Heasley of North Carolina and a sister, Barbara (Bob) Kuzman of Girard.
+Mary enjoyed and will be missed by her five grandchildren, Jim, Robin, Heather, Allison and Suzanne and 11 great-grandchildren.

 Per Mary’s wishes there will be no services.